 Cons: Small screen.
 Extra £80/$70 on top of the 9.7in iPad.

 Ideal for: The portability-conscious with a higher budget.
 Gamers on the go.
 Tablet photographers.
 Ebook enthusiasts.

 Is now a good time to buy?
 Probably not.
-It's really quite an old device now, and may get replaced in the autumn of 2018.
-(It's always annoying to buy a product only for the manufacturer to announce its successor a few weeks later.)
-Take a look at our round-up of iPad mini 5 release date rumours to find out more.
+It's really quite an old device now, and may get replaced, or discontinued, in the near future.
+Take a look at our round-up of iPad mini 5 rumours to find out more.